pauldmccarthy/fsleyes/userdoc/troubleshooting.rst

 If you are using ``ssh -X`` or ``ssh -Y`` to connect to a remote server, be aware that recent versions of `wxPython <https://www.wxpython.org/>`_ (the GUI toolkit upon which FSLeyes is based) no longer support the GLX protocol (OpenGL over SSH/X11).
 In this case, you will need to use an alternative method of connecting to your server (e.g. VNC), or to install an older version of wxPython (``4.0.*``) before FSLeyes will work.
+Alternatively, you can force software-based rendering by setting the ``LIBGL_ALWAYS_SOFTWARE=1`` environment variable.

 **SSH/X11 - indirect rendering via GLX**